 NEO FOR NAMIBIA - Helping Babies Survive is a non-profit organization based in Switzerland that focuses on the implementation of simple medical interventions that are known to improve survival rates of newborn infants.

-While high income countries have reached unprecedented levels of care for sick term and preterm newborn infants, progress in most low income countries, particularly in sub-Saharan Africa, has been slow.
-In fact, the quality of neonatal care is comparable to the situation in high income countries more than 50 years ago.
+While high income countries have reached unprecedented levels of care for sick neonates, progress in most low income countries, particularly in sub-Saharan Africa, has been slow.
+In many places, the quality of neonatal care is comparable to the situation of high income countries more than 50 years ago.

 News from NEO FOR NAMIBIA